Minnesota man freed by Kamala Harris-supported bail fund now charged with murder

 "If you’re able to, chip in now to the @MNFreedomFund to help post bail for those protesting on the ground in Minnesota," she wrote, linking to the group’s donation site on ActBlue, a Democratic PAC.

-But the Freedom Fund has drawn criticism along the way, and reports that it had been bailing out violent criminals cropped up as early as last August.
+Once funds are received the donors have no say in whose bail they go to covering, and the Freedom Fund has drawn criticism along the way, with reports that it had been bailing out violent criminals cropping up as early as last August.

 Minneapolis-based FOX 9 reported that the fund spent hundreds of thousands of dollars to free an alleged knife murderer and a convicted rapist who was facing charges of sexual assault and kidnapping, among others.